Moin2002-tech/Feature-Detection/README.md

 Copy the quoted command and paste it into the NuGet Package Manager Console in Visual Studio.
 You're now ready to run all files.

-# Prebuild binaries
+# Prebuild binaries of External libraries
- this prebuild Binaries Just Extract it and integrate it but it does not have ``matio`` so install using following above command https://16sxj-my.sharepoint.com/:u:/g/personal/shaikh_moin12_16sxj_onmicrosoft_com/EbROfwKln7FCrL3lAoEqHSoBx-EJ3a7nVgRBL-bjrgy6kA?e=SMpjwE
+ this prebuild Binaries Just Extract it and integrate it but it does not have ``matio``,``highfive`` so install using following above command https://16sxj-my.sharepoint.com/:u:/g/personal/shaikh_moin12_16sxj_onmicrosoft_com/EbROfwKln7FCrL3lAoEqHSoBx-EJ3a7nVgRBL-bjrgy6kA?e=SMpjwE